Human rights in the Democratic Republic of the Congo: Mai Mai

-Mai Mai militia groups in the provinces of Katanga, South Kivu, and North Kivu continued to commit abuses against civilians, including killings, abductions, rapes, and child soldier recruitment.
+In 2006 Mai Mai militia groups in the provinces of Katanga, South Kivu, and North Kivu continued to commit abuses against civilians, including killings, abductions, rapes, and child soldier recruitment.

-On May 12, Gédéon Kyungu Mutanga, a Mai Mai militia leader, surrendered to MONUC in Katanga with 150 combatants, mostly child soldiers.
+On May 12, 2006, Gédéon Kyungu Mutanga, a Mai Mai militia leader, surrendered to MONUC in Katanga with 150 combatants, mostly child soldiers.
 According to MONUC, the transitional government offered Gedeon a command position and officer's rank with integration into the army.
 He and his forces stood accused of at least a dozen summary executions of civilians and the destruction of numerous electoral identification cards, but at year's end he remained in Lubumbashi, Katanga Province and neither he nor his forces had been charged with any crime.

-On July 6, MONUC issued a special report on human rights abuses committed in the territory of Mitwaba, Katanga Province during fighting between the FARDC and Mai Mai militia.
+On July 6, 2006, MONUC issued a special report on human rights abuses committed in the territory of Mitwaba, Katanga Province during fighting between the FARDC and Mai Mai militia.
 MONUC found that between January 2005 and March, the FARDC summarily executed 33 civilians, and Mai Mai militia summarily executed 31.
 At least 15 civilians suspected of being Mai Mai disappeared and were allegedly executed by the FARDC after detention in Mitwaba Prison in March 2005.
-Between 2003 and the end of December, Mai Mai militia and the FARDC had looted and burned 24 villages in the area.
+Between 2003 and 2006, Mai Mai militia and the FARDC had looted and burned 24 villages in the area.

-According to MONUC, Mai Mai-FARDC conflicts led to the displacement of more than 150,000 persons in Katanga during the year.

-Mai Mai militias took no known credible actions to investigate or address human rights abuses by their members.

 Abuses by UN peacekeepers

+A report in 2006 noted that;

 During the year there were a few allegations of sexual abuse committed by MONUC's civilian and military personnel.
 MONUC reported that less than 0.1 percent of all military and fewer than 2 percent of all civilian personnel were accused of sexual exploitation and abuse during the year.

 There was only one serious incident potentially involving MONUC peacekeepers during the year.
 In August media outlets reported the existence of a child prostitution ring in South Kivu Province involving peacekeepers and FARDC soldiers.
 Investigations by MONUC found that most patrons were Congolese soldiers.
 The MONUC force commander declared brothels off-limits and reinforced military police.
 The allegations were referred to the UN Office of Internal Oversight Services, and investigations were ongoing at year's end.

+Conflict-related sexual violence against children

+In early 2025, during the escalation of the conflict in eastern Congo, which saw the M23 rebels seize key cities, UNICEF reported a surge in sexual violence against children.
+Between January and February 2025, children made up 35-45% of nearly 10,000 reported cases of rape and sexual violence, equating to one child being raped every half hour.
+This violence, a stark reflection of the ongoing internal conflict, has devastated thousands of children.
+UNICEF warned that severe funding shortages risked depriving 250,000 children of critical services for gender-based violence and conflict protection.